Expert Advice On Improving Your Home

 Compare Multiple Bids

-Contact at least three HVAC providers for quotes.
-Explain the issues and have specialists visit to inspect your system if possible.
-Compare the contractors' explanations, solutions, estimated costs, warranties, and timeframes.
-Avoid contractors that pressure you or demand payment upfront.
+Get quotes from at least three HVAC providers.
+Describe your issues and ask if specialists can inspect your system in person.
+Compare each company's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Avoid contractors that pressure you or demand payment before work.

 Check Credentials

-When selecting an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
-HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+When picking an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
+HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled by the state.
+An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Ohio are licensed by the Ohio Construction Industry Licensing Board.
 To obtain a license, contractors must have at least five years of experience, have a minimum amount of contractor liability coverage, and pass an exam.
-Your local jurisdiction may have additional requirements.
-You should also check a company's reviews and complaints with organizations such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-You'll want to select a provider with glowing reviews and stories of positive service experiences.
+Your local jurisdiction may have additional licensing requirements.
+You should also check reviews and complaints on sites like Google Reviews, Yelp, and the Better Business Bureau (BBB).
+Pick a company with glowing reviews and testimonials about good customer experiences.

 Understand Work Details